 Some people report mild stomachache after eating apples.
 This is most likely another symptom caused by the high fiber content of apples.
 Digesting the fiber can cause gas to buildup in the gastrointestinal system, resulting in stomachache, cramps and flatulence.
 Again, this effect is usually transient.

-If you do not purchase organic apples, you could be exposing yourself to trace amounts of pesticides.
-Peeling apples can eliminate much of the risk from residue.
+If you don't purchase organic apples, you could be ingesting trace amounts of pesticides.
+Peeling apples can eliminate much of the risk from residue, though.
 Much of the fiber and vitamin content of apples is found in the peel, however, so peeling apples will also reduce their nutritional value.

 Allergic reactions to apples are uncommon but not unheard of.
 Symptoms include itching around the lips and mouth, swelling of the lips and tongue, itchy and watery eyes and sneezing, according to the Mayo Clinic.

 One Myth: Cyanide

 You may have heard that apple seeds are poisonous, but the risk of accidentally ingesting one is insignificant.
 While apple seeds do contain tiny amounts of cyanide, the amount is so small as to be essentially harmless, according to Snopes.